$20K reward offered in West Pullman gas station shooting; 11-year-old girl shot in face, critically injured

 No one was in custody early Tuesday.
 The motive behind the shooting is unclear.

-"It's right, these people will not put the guns down.
+"It's just not right, these people will not put the guns down.
 They are killing these innocent kids," her mom said.

 $20K reward offered in West Pullman gas station shooting; 11-year-old girl shot in face, critically injured